-As Astra Lost in Space opens, it’s the first day of Planet Camp, and Aries Spring could’t be more excited.
+As Astra Lost in Space opens, it’s the first day of Planet Camp, and Aries Spring couldn’t be more excited.
 Aries, along with eight other strangers, leave for Planet McPa for a weeklong excursion.
-Soon after they arrive, however, a mysterious orb appears and transports them into the depths of space, where they find an empty floating spaceship…
+Soon after they arrive, however, a mysterious orb appears and transports them into the depths of space, where they find an empty floating spaceship.

 “Astra Lost in Space has thrilled readers of the Weekly Shonen Jump free section with its engaging characters, unpredictable plot twists and next-level storytelling,” says Marlene First, Editor.
 “We’re proud to present readers with the series’ print release and invite them to experience a fantastic sci-fi survival epic this winter!”